 At ReproSoc, I coordinate the Life In Translation project together with Professor Sarah Franklin and Dr Noémie Merleau-Ponty.

-In spring 2017, I co-convene the Biocircularities - Lives, Times and Technologies meeting held at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), University of Cambridge, on 31 March & 1 April 2017.
-The registration is now open.
+In spring 2017, I co-convened the Biocircularities - Lives, Times and Technologies meeting held at the Centre for Research in the Arts, Social Sciences and Humanities (CRASSH), University of Cambridge, on 31 March & 1 April 2017.

 Dish Life (2016) is an award-winning short film that explores stem cell scientists' emotional relationship to the cells in their care and was realised collaboratively with Chloe Thomas (director), Loriana Vitillo & Karen Jent (executive producers).
 Watch Dish life here.